 If using chicken or turkey RBCs, the final concentration for HA/HAI should be a 0.5% concentration.
 A higher concentration of 0.75% for guinea pig and human type "O" RBCs improves reading.
-Although most laboratories have a procedure for standardization of cells, the following procedure is used at the WHO Collaborating Center as an example.
+Although most laboratories have a procedure for standardization of cells, the following procedure used at WHO Collaborating Centers is included as an example.

-- 1. RBCs are usually supplied in Alsever's solution.
-To wash cells, filter a volume (45 mL) through gauze, and centrifuge 1,200 RPM (about 300 x g) for 5 min. (~500 x g for guinea pig red blood cells). - 2.
-Aspirate Alsever's and add 50 mL PBS (pH 7.2 to 7.4) for wash.
-Swirl gently to mix and centrifuge at 1,200 RPM (about 300 x g) for 5 min to obtain packed cells.
+- 1. RBCs are usually supplied in Alsever's Solution.
+To wash cells, filter a volume (45mL) through gauze, and centrifuge 1,200RPM (about 300 x g) for 5min. (~500 x g for guinea pig red blood cells). - 2.
+Aspirate Alsever's and add 50mL PBS (pH 7.2 to 7.4) for wash.
+Swirl gently to mix and centrifuge at 1,200RPM (about 300 x g) for 5min to obtain packed cells.
 Aspirate supernatant. - 3.
 Repeat wash with PBS two to three times, until supernatant is clear. - 4.
-At final wash, centrifuge at 1,200 RPM (about 300 x g) for 10 min. (~500 x g for guinea pig red blood cells). - 5.
+At final wash, centrifuge at 1,200RPM (~300 x g) for 10min. (~500 x g for guinea pig red blood cells). - 5.
 Dilute the packed cells to appropriate concentration based on packed cell volume.
-The concentration can be checked and adjusted using a hemacytometer. - Note: It has been observed that most current A(H3) isolates fail to agglutinate chicken RBCs.
+The concentration can be checked and adjusted using a hemacytometer (a 0.5% concentration is equivalent to 4 x 107 cells/mL; a 0.75% concentration is equivalent to 6 x 107 cells/mL).

+Note: It has been observed that most current A(H3) isolates fail to agglutinate chicken RBCs.
 (See Troubleshooting p.
 11)